grammyjs/website/site/docs/guide/basics.md

 # Sending and Receiving Messages

-As soon as you start your bot with `bot.start()`, grammY will supply your listeners with the messages that users send to your bot. grammY also provides methods to quickly reply to these messages.
+As soon as you start your bot with `bot.start()`, grammY will supply your listeners with the messages that users send to your bot. grammY also provides methods to easily reply to these messages.

 ## Receiving Messages